akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 The SSH key access is **not instantaneous**.
 Initially, the status will be `Creation pending` and then will change to `Activated` once the access is given.
 :::

-### You can add access to your flexibility instance to a contact from another company.
+## Add access to your flexibility instance to an already existing contact from another company.

 1. Click on the `Add contact key` button
 1. Select `Select other contact`